Mali03/Basic-note-app/README.md

 ![](https://i.imgur.com/oIfH4PG.gif)

-This application provides a place to take notes easily with PyQt5.
+This application allows you to take notes easily with PyQt5.
+Otherwise, I used JSON Database to keep note datas in database.json file.

 ## Features